pratyushojha04/aadiyog-internship-assesment/Day 2/finding.md

-## some points where both videos are similar movements and other aspects as well
+## some points where both videos are very similar movements and other aspects as well

 ![alt text](../debug_frame_0.png) ![alt text](../debug_frame_100.png) ![alt text](../debug_frame_200.png)